Sovereign wealth fund: Nature and purpose

 $26.7 billion in total dividend payments over 40 years.

 Dividends were not reinvested and can be used as revenue for the government.

 SWFs are typically created when governments have budgetary surpluses and have little or no international debt.
 It is not always possible or desirable to hold this excess liquidity as money or to channel it into immediate consumption.
 This is especially the case when a nation depends on raw material exports like oil, copper or diamonds.
-In such countries, the main reason for creating a SWF is because of the properties of resource revenue: high volatility of resource prices, unpredictability of extraction, and exhaustibility of resources.
+For net commodity-exporting countries, an SWF can reduce volatility in government revenue and serve longer-term savings objectives.

 SWFs are primarily commodity-based and many have been established by oil-rich states.
 SWFs of China are a notable exception to this more typical model.

-Stabilization SWFs are created to reduce the volatility of government revenues, to counter the boom-bust cycles' adverse effect on government spending and the national economy.

-Savings SWFs build up savings for future generations.
-One such fund is the Government Pension Fund of Norway.
-It is believed that SWFs in resource-rich countries can help avoid resource curse, but the literature on this question is controversial.
-Governments may be able to spend the money immediately, but risk causing the economy to overheat, e.g., in Hugo Chávez's Venezuela or Shah-era Iran.
-In such circumstances, saving money to spend during a period of low inflation is often desirable.